 After several stormy days, the weather was remarkable and clear but extremely hot!
 As is common in Seychelles, the skies became partially overcast as the day progressed.
 Starting at Mahé marina, we cruised on catamaran Anahita for about an hour, stopping to feed reef fish and revel in jaw-dropping scenery.
 Then, we boarded a semi-submersible boat with glass windows to view the coral reef below.

 Our guide provided commentary on the reef and its inhabitants.
 She described fringing and patch reefs, explaining how each creature in the coral reef contributes to its survival.
 Some of the fish we saw included semicircle angelfish, steephead parrotsfish, zebrafish, and oriental sweetlips.
 Parrotfish are fascinating.
-They can change color and sex.
-Sand on the seafloor is ground-up, undigested coral they excrete.
+They can change color as well as sex and the undigested coral they excrete becomes sand on the seafloor.

 “Sainte Anne Marine Park has a unique concentration of underwater ecosystems and coral gardens.
 The reserve’s seagrass meadows are the largest in the granitic bank of the Seychelles archipelago.”